posit-dev/rsconnect-python/README.md

 in a later deployment.
 Use the `write-manifest` command to do this.

-The `write-manifest` command will also create a `requirements.txt` file, if it does not already exist.
+The `write-manifest` command will also create a `requirements.txt` file, if it does not already exist or the `--force-generate` option is specified.
 It will contain the package dependencies from the current Python environment, or from an alternative Python executable specified in the `--python` option or via the `RETICULATE_PYTHON` environment variable.

 Here is an example of the `write-manifest` command: